 While the School of Graduate Studies and Research has no formal requirements for length of residence, it is expected that students will normally maintain two consecutive terms on campus during the first year of the degree.

-Students are automatically considered for QGA and TA-ships when accepted to the MA.
-TA-ships require up to a maximum of 10 hours a week of tutorial leadership, preparation, marking, and other duties.
+TA-ships require up to 10 hours per week of class participation, tutorial leadership, preparation, marking, and other duties.
 We normally try to offer two TA-ships per academic year.
 TA opportunities may be reduced subsequent to the initial offer (for example, in the case of a student winning additional external awards).

 Stipends are typically paid in three equal installments throughout the year.
 Students are paid for their Teaching Assistantships monthly for the duration of their TA contract(s).

 We consistently enroll students with the SSHRC CGS-M (Canada Graduate Scholarship) and other awards.

 SSHRC students at Queen’s also receive a no-strings $5000 “top-up” scholarship.

 All Queen’s applicants with a first-class average may apply for an Academic Excellence Award, valued at $15,000.